Same-sex marriage in Missouri: Lawson v. Kelly

 In June 2014, Jackson County denied marriage licenses to two same-sex couples, which provided, according to Jackson County Executive Mike Sanders, a better vehicle for a lawsuit than the St. Louis case.
 On June 24, the ACLU filed Lawson v.
 Kelly in circuit court on behalf of the two same-sex couples who had been denied marriage licenses there.
 Jackson County officials said it was up to the Attorney General to defend the state's position.
-Attorney General Koster intervened and had the case moved to federal district court.
-U.S. District Court Judge Ortrie D. Smith ruled for the plaintiffs on November 7, finding that Missouri's ban denied the plaintiffs their fundamental right to marry and discriminated against them on the basis of gender, but not on the basis of sexual orientation.
+Attorney General Koster intervened and had the case moved to the U.S. District Court for the Western District of Missouri.
+U.S. District Court Judge Ortrie D. Smith ruled for the plaintiffs on November 7, finding that Missouri's ban denied the plaintiffs the fundamental right to marry and discriminated against them on the basis of gender, but not on the basis of sexual orientation.
 He ordered only Jackson County to issue marriage licenses to same-sex couples and stayed his order pending conclusion of any appeal.
 Despite the stay, Jackson County began issuing marriage licenses to same-sex couples immediately following the decision.
-On November 21, the plaintiffs asked Judge Smith to lift his stay given that St. Louis had been ordered to issue marriage licenses to same-sex couples in State of Missouri v.
-Florida and noting that the state took no position on the request.
-He refused on November 25, noting that licenses might be issued "that could later be determined to have been issued in error" if his decision was reversed.
+Judge Smith wrote:

+The Court does not take lightly a request to declare that a state law is unconstitutional.
+Statutes are passed by the duly elected representatives of the people.
+Article I, section 33 constitutes the direct expression of the people's will.
+It is not on a whim that the Court supplants the will of the voters or the decisions of the legislature But it should not be forgotten that the Constitution is also an expression of the people's will.
+Indeed, it is the paramount expression of the people's will; it cannot easily be cast aside or circumvented by a vote of the citizens of a single state.
+Just as Missouri citizens cannot abridge the First Amendment by amending the Missouri Constitution, they cannot abridge the Fourteenth Amendment in that manner. [...]
+In reaching its decision in this case the Court has necessarily declared the State's prohibition on same-sex marriages violates the Constitution.